milana1726/CRUD-API/README.md

 Run `npm install` for installing dependencies.

 ## Start application
-Run one of modes below, then go to https://www.postman.com/ and send requests.
+Run one of the modes below, then go to https://www.postman.com/ and send requests.
-You can set PORT variable in `src/.env` file (*by default:* `PORT=4000`).
+You can set PORT variable in `.env` file (*by default:* `PORT=4000`).

 ### 1. Development mode